JavaScript is required

 The cool thing about using podcasts to learn French is that you can listen while doing other stuff.
 Commuting, cooking, walking, whatever.
 You're getting input hours that you wouldn't otherwise have time for.

-Here's the thing though.
-Not all French podcasts are created equal for learners.
+However, not all French podcasts are good for learners.
 Some native content is way too fast and complex for beginners.
 Others designed for learners can be too slow and boring once you advance past the basics.
-You need to match the podcast to your actual level.
+You need to match the podcast to your level.

 Best French podcasts for beginners